TharunRaj7/cellular_automata_simulator/doc/DESIGN_PLAN.md

     - The readFile function is called (in the SimulationConfig.java class) which will read the XML file passed into values into instance variables.
 By using getters and setters, ca.model.Simulation can get these values.

 - *Switch Simulations:*
     - When the user clicks on the "Run a new simulation" button on the window, a new window pops up and the user selects a new XML file to load.
 The ca.model.Simulation class creates a new instance of the Wator.java according to values from SimulationConfig.java.
-A new ca.model.Grid is initialized in the Wator.java class by making an instance of the ca.model.Grid.java class and stores the grid as one of its attributes.
+A new ca.model.Grids.Grid is initialized in the Wator.java class by making an instance of the ca.model.Grids.Grid.java class and stores the grid as one of its attributes.
 The View class displays the new scene based on this new simulation instance.

 ## Team Responsibilities